 As desperation set in, hope arrived in the form of a tiny middle aged Asian woman.
 We were slumped over our luggage on the stairs of yet another sold out traveler’s lodge when she greeted us in broken English with “You need room, follow me.”
 Out of options we, grabbed our suitcases and chased

-this tiny firefly and she darted quickly through the dark side streets and back alleys of downtown Sydney.
-We finally emerged underneath a Pagoda that was pulsating with exotic Asian rhythms and an intoxicating aroma of spices.
-We tried to decipher Asian signs as we were led past bustling shops and restaurants before marched through a side door into a high rise apartment building.
+this tiny firefly as she darted quickly through the dark side streets and back alleys of downtown Sydney.
+We finally emerged underneath a Pagoda pulsating with exotic Asian rhythms and an intoxicating aroma of spices.
+We tried to decipher Asian signs as we sped past bustling shops and restaurants before disappearing into a high rise apartment building.
 As the crowded elevator sped us towards the top, our tiny guide smiled at us and said “Welcome to Chinatown.”
 We love Asian food, but this wasn’t the plan.
 We followed the little old lady down a long corridor before she knocked on the last door.
 She disappeared inside for a few moments and returned with a man.
-She said “This is Bill the Kiwi, you stay here now” and quickly put money in her pocket before buzzing back down the dimly lit corridor.
+She said “This is Bill the Kiwi, you stay here now.”
+A moment later she was gone, stuffing some bills in her pocket as she buzzed back down the dimly lit corridor.

 New Year’s Eve with Bill the Kiwi